 This is a journey into a brain: that organ that sits in our skull, resembling a cooked and shelled sweet chestnut.
 Much of this particular brain had been neglected, while a few key areas were forced to deal constantly with repetitive tasks and responsibilities to the exclusion of all else.

 Suddenly circumstances changed and new areas of brain were fired up.
 Areas of mothballed mental infrastructure that had been serviced and maintained just enough to keep them technically operational, were suddenly and unexpectedly brought into full service.

 Unused to being used, these areas lacked regulatory systems.
 They went immediately into overdrive.
 Neurones fired constantly and seemingly randomly.
 Messages from each part of the brain whizzed off to each other part over and over.

 Dormant neural pathways were pressed into service, working with the vigour and energy of bees rebuilding a damaged hive.
 New pathways opened up, sensory and perception superhighways, speeding all available information back and forth around the brain.

-Those fewer bits of brain that had been working hard all these years had been looking forward to a much needed rest.
-Instead they were caught up in it all, with the newly recommissioned parts bombarding them with questions and messages and senses and observations about absolutely everything.
+Those few areas that had been working hard all these years were looking forward to a much-needed rest.
+Instead, the newly recommissioned parts bombarded them with questions and messages and senses and observations about absolutely everything.